TV advertising is being impacted by video-on-demand and streaming services.

 Will streaming TV transform the way TV advertisers work?

 With new video streaming services popping up, the world of television and how content is consumed is changing rapidly.
-These days, the TV consumption of the audience is free of advertisements.
+These days, the audience’s TV consumption is free of advertisements.
 While that is good news for TV viewers, it is not possibly good news for traditional TV advertisers.

 With broadcast TV giving way to on-demand TV, the TV advertisement market with $80 billion in the US will have to adapt to cope with the change.
 With the popularity of video streaming services, the advertisement-based business model that has successfully dominated TV for decades is ready for a major transformation.

-Audiences are increasingly choosing to cut the cord to opt for video-on-demand services that come at surprisingly affordable prices than what is charged by cable service providers.
+Audiences are increasingly choosing to cut the cord and opt for video-on-demand services that are surprisingly affordable compared to what cable service providers charge.

 Once set free from the interruption of advertisements that interrupt the smooth viewing experience, viewers are reluctant to accept advertisements in other places, too.

-The growing popularity of ad blockers itself is an example of this trend.
+The growing popularity of ad blockers is an example of this trend.
 However, TV advertising remains highly effective and profitable despite all these threats.
-This is mainly because broadcast TV still has reached a growing number of users.
+This is mainly because broadcast TV has still reached growing users.

 Consensual advertising business model

-With consumers switching to streaming TV, the old business model of TV advertisers has become obsolete, and therefore, are trying to find news to reach consumers digitally.
-Search engines like Google and other platforms like Facebook are already tracking us when we browse the web and deliver personalized advertising based on search history.
+With consumers switching to streaming TV, TV advertisers’ old business model has become obsolete.
+Therefore, they are trying to find news to reach consumers digitally.
+Search engines like Google and other platforms like Facebook are already tracking us when we browse the web and delivering personalized advertising based on our search history.

 However, very few of these ads provide the scope for customized connections that TV advertisements have.
 TV advertisers will struggle to find a desirable alternative to the way of presentation.

-This is similar to the opt-in advertisement as viewers generally cannot opt out of advertisements and must rely on other solutions like ad-blockers.
-However, the consensual advertisement might make ads not just more effective but cheaper as well.
+This is similar to the opt-in advertisement, as viewers generally cannot opt out of advertisements and must rely on other solutions like ad blockers.
+However, consensual advertisements might make ads more effective and cheaper.

-The outcome will be to please ad producers who need the message to reach the audience and for the audience who seek information about products through advertisements without getting inundated with too many interrupting ad messages.
-Similar to the HubSpot inbound marketing pitch.
+The outcome will be to please ad producers who need the message to reach the audience and the audience who seek information about products through advertisements without getting inundated with too many interrupting ad messages.
+This is similar to the HubSpot inbound marketing pitch.

-The broadcast advertisement is crude as it reaches interested and uninterested audiences.
-It hits almost everyone who watches the broadcast TV regardless of buying preference, interest, or consent.
+Broadcast advertising is crude as it reaches interested and uninterested audiences.
+It affects almost everyone who watches broadcast TV regardless of buying preference, interest, or consent.

-In the past, advertisers only wanted to reach the target audience.
-That is why they pick the right slots for their advertisements during prime time.
-However, with the shrinking audience worldwide, TV advertisers have to focus on targeting the right audience.
+In the past, advertisers only wanted to reach the target audience, so they picked the right prime-time slots for their advertisements.
+However, with the worldwide audience shrinking, TV advertisers must focus on targeting the right audience.

-Talking about right targeting, it starts with understanding more about your target audience.
+Talking about the right targeting starts with understanding more about your target audience.
 This is a great lesson TV advertisers can learn from Facebook and Google.
-They know well about their users in all aspects.
+They know their users well in all aspects.

-They understand the preferences of users, their behaviors, and much more.
-Google can leverage the search history of users to advise advertisers what products users are looking for in particular.
-A video-on-demand platform like YouTube is already relying much on in-stream advertising.
+They understand users’ preferences, behaviors, and much more.
+Google can leverage users’ search history to advise advertisers on what products users seek.
+A video-on-demand platform like YouTube is already relying heavily on in-stream advertising.

 Before anyone can watch the main video, they probably have to watch an advertisement for at least a few seconds.
-So a smart way to keep TV ads and TV advertisers’ game on point would be to follow consensual advertising.
+So, a smart way to keep TV ads and TV advertisers’ games on point is to follow consensual advertising.

 With broadcast TV, the financial benefit to advertisers might not be straightforward.
-It works this way.
-TV advertisers pay the network, and they, in turn, deliver TV programming to the audience for free.
+It works this way: TV advertisers pay the network, which, in turn, delivers TV programming to the audience for free.

 With video streaming, the streaming service has control over deciding how and where to insert ads in their videos and then deliver their services at a lower price to users.
-However, with plenty of video streaming platforms, there would be at least a few of them that offer ad-free streaming, which makes the market segmented.
+However, with plenty of video streaming platforms, at least a few offer ad-free streaming, which segments the market.

-This results in TV advertisers not being able to reach all of their target audience efficiently.
+This results in TV advertisers being unable to reach their target audience efficiently.

-To alleviate this, VOD platforms like Netflix can offer a deal to the audience like giving some credits on the user’s monthly bill for each ad watched and the TV advertisers pay for that.
+To alleviate this, VOD platforms like Netflix can offer a deal to the audience, such as crediting the user’s monthly bill for each ad watched, and TV advertisers pay for that.

 In this way, advertisers can bid for the user’s time, and for high attention, they have to bid a higher price, whereas advertisers target a niche audience that can have a lower price tag.
 This works as people still prefer watching best-quality commercials that are entertaining and informative, and of course, there is an undeniable offer clubbed along with this.